 - Violations that are issued for unsafe structures will be given a period of two (2) or three (3) days to secure the structure.
-If the owner has not complied within the allotted time given, the city will proceed to secure the property and all charges incurred by the City will be assessed to the property owner as lien.
+If the owner has not complied within the allotted time given, the city will proceed to secure the property and all charges incurred by the City will be assessed to the property owner as a lien.

-- Violations for Stop Work Orders or Notice of Violation that require the owner obtain a permit will be given a period of 30 days to start the permitting process.
-Violations will be closed once a permit in APPROVED status is obtained and final inspections approved.
+- Violations for Stop Work Orders or Notice of Violation that require the owner to obtain a permit will be given a period of 30 days to start the permitting process.
+Violations will be closed once a permit in APPROVED status is obtained and final inspections are approved.

 - Permits obtained to comply with a violation must receive an approved final inspection in order to close the violation.
 If a permit obtained to comply with a violation expires, a Notice of Violation for unsafe structure will be issued.